oliverdutton/tallax/README.md

 # tallax
 `tallax` provides high-performance top-k, sort and gather operations for JAX, optimized for TPUs using Pallas.

-Built on lightning fast top-k a highly optimized vLLM top-k top-p logit sampler is provided.
+Built on the lightning fast top-k a highly optimized vLLM top-k top-p logit sampler is provided.

 ## 🔥 Performance Wins